Gasparilla Pirate Festival Lawyers

-- No weapons, motorized vehicles, or bicycles allowed
+- No weapons, motorized vehicles, or bicycles are allowed.

-- There will no fighting or property damage allowed
+- There will be no fighting or property damage allowed.

 Call Thomas & Paulk for Skilled Counsel

 Thomas & Paulk is a criminal defense firm with extensive experience defending those who are facing DUI, BUI, open container, assault, and all types of charges.
 As one of the premier criminal defense firms in the Tampa area, our team has the experience needed to help clients fight their charges.
-However, every second is important after you are charged with a crime.
-By contacting our firm as soon as possible, you are giving your case a crucial benefit: time.
-A great defense takes time to build, so we are ready to start fighting for your future immediately.
+For help with any Gasparilla-related matter, give us a call today.